All right, Hour 2, Sean Hannity Show, 800-941-SEAN.

 That's true.

-I don't want to, but in any case, I think a lot of people understand now they're gonna have to work longer and harder because of the and look, what's the most important thing people can do right now to change the direction of the country?
+But in any case, I think a lot of people understand now they're going to have to work longer and harder because of the, and look, what's the most important thing people can do right now to change the direction of the country?

 You say it every night, Sean.